Real Estate Intelligence Series | Module 2 of 6

 ↳ The practical translation

-Recall 84%: the model finds 84% of all real buyers.
+Hit rate in the top segment 26%: roughly one in four leads in the top segment buys - more than three times the base rate of 7.5%.
 The top 20% of leads contain 68% of all closings.
 That means: if your team works the top-20% leads first, you reach two thirds of all buyers with a fifth of the effort.
 The remaining 80% of enquiries can be served with standardised replies and self-service.

 Feature importance - what gives a buyer away